Beth din: Present day

 In Orthodox Judaism, the traditions state that a beth din consists of three observant Jewish men, at least one of whom is widely knowledgeable in halakha, to be capable of instructing the other members in any matters of halakha relevant to the case being heard.
 The rabbis on the beth din do not have to be expert in all aspects of Jewish law, rather only the area in question.
 For example, a beth din for conversion need only have expertise in conversion, not necessarily in all areas of Jewish law.
 There is also a number of opinions that permit women to serve on a beth din.
 One such opinion is that of Rabbi Ben Zion Uziel.
-Despite that, there are no Orthodox batei din currently with a woman as a member.

 In progressive communities, as well as in other non-Orthodox streams of Judaism, women may serve on the beth din.

 In practice, a permanent beth din will consist of three rabbis, while a beth din for an occasional matter (such as handling religious vows) need not consist of rabbis.
 A beth din which handles cases involving complex monetary issues or large community organizations requires "judges" (dayanim, singular: dayan), who require an additional semikhah (yadin yadin) which enables them to participate in such a beth din and adjudicate complex cases involving highly technical points of law.

 In Israel, a beth din is only required for conversions and gittin (divorce documents), though they may be called upon for other matters.
 In Reform Judaism, a beth din is used only for conversions.

 In addition to this there are batei din around the world who supervise the following matters: